robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 method raises an exception, the keyword status is `FAIL`, and if it returns normally, the status is `PASS`.

+Normal execution failures and errors can be reported using the standard exceptions such as `AssertionError`, `ValueError` and `RuntimeError`.
+There are, however, some special cases explained in the subsequent sections where special exceptions are needed.

+Error messages
+''''''''''''''

 The error message shown in logs, reports and the console is created from the exception type and its message.
 With generic exceptions (for example, `AssertionError`, `Exception`, and